Lean-Korea/TeX-LEAN/README.md

     git checkout -b new_branch_name
     ```

 2. Write a lean file that formalizes a statement of an exercise.
-Each file has a name of the form `DF_{Chapter}_{Subchapter}_{Number}.lean`, which goes into the directory `Formal/DF_{Chapter}`.
-All the proofs will be `sorry` at the moment. **One exercise for one lean file**.
-If there's no directory for the chapter, make one for it.
+Name of each file must be of the form `DF_{Chapter}_{Subchapter}_{Number}.lean`, which goes into the directory `Formal/DF_{Chapter}`.
+All proofs will be `sorry` at the moment. **One exercise for one lean file**.
+If there's no directory for the chapter, then make one for it.

-    If it is your first time to do this, it may take some time to process.
+    If it is your first time doing this, then it may take some time to process.
+Ask questions on [Lean in Korea Zulip](https://lean-in-korea.zulipchat.com/).

-3. Import the lean file to `Formal/DF.lean`
+4. Import the lean file to `Formal/DF.lean`

     ```lean
     import Formal.DF_{Chapter}.DF_{Chapter}_{Subchapter}_{Number}.lean